eurekasfray/particle/doc/sketch.md

 ## Token

 * A token is a unit of characters.
-Whitespace characters are used to delimit tokens.
+Whitespace characters shall delimit tokens.
 The lexical analyzer ignores whitespace characters entirely.

 * Tokens are groups into [number] classes.